ETMORTY/startup/notes.md

 - You can't access it unless you have a token

 : is a placeholder (then you can pull things from the path to use on the page)

+## Authentication
+Consider the implecations of using single sign-on
+- You can use logins from other sources such as google
+- Using their info gives you security in storing the credentials, but it also gives them information from your website since it is their information.

+BCrypt for hashing and securely storing passwords

+UUID for dandomly creating token

+Cookies to store a temporary token